-I begin each day with a 20-minute yoga routine which combines movement, breathing, and meditation.
+I begin each day with a 20-minute yoga routine that combines movement, breathing, and meditation.
 Yoga is both calming and invigorating and sets the tone for my day.
-The benefits of yoga are: increased flexibility, improvement of muscle strength and tone, and improved balance.
+The benefits of yoga are increased flexibility, improvement of muscle strength and tone, and improved balance.

 I start my yoga routine with Breath of Fire and a few minutes of meditation.
 I try to send positive vibes out to the world through my meditation.
 Breath of Fire is a rapid and rhythmic breathing technique with equal emphasis on inhale and exhale.